We are currently closed and hope to reopen in May. Keep an eye on our website and social media for updates.

 Please bring along your e-ticket on a smartphone or tablet.
 If you forget or do not have access to the technology, that’s not a problem.
 Our team member will check your booking reference on arrival.

-We recommend that you take at least 1 hour to explore our 3 gallery spaces, the Sunken Gallery on the ground floor, the Tall Gallery on the third floor and the Upper Gallery on the fourth floor.
+We recommend that you take at least 1 hour to explore our 3 gallery spaces - the Sunken Gallery on the ground floor, the Tall Gallery on the third floor and the Upper Gallery on the fourth floor.
 You can also stop to enjoy the view of the Permanent Present and watch our artist or curator videos on the second floor.
 Before or after your gallery visit, you can enjoy brunch, lunch or just some coffee and cake at the MAC Cafe Bar.
-In accordance with current government advice, we recommend that your visit to the MAC lasts no longer than 2 hours inside the building and that no more than six people from a maximum of two households can sit together to eat in our Cafe Bar.
+In accordance with current government advice, no more than six people can sit together to eat in our Cafe Bar.
 We will also have outdoor seating available if you wish to extend your visit with our grab and go food and drinks options.

 The safety of our visitors and staff is our top priority during the COVID-19 pandemic and we are committed to following all advice and guidelines provided by government.
 We have also listened to what our customers want and need from their new MAC experience through ongoing surveys and we have implemented a number of changes: